SystemsApproach/private5g/software/overview.rst

 details.
 It is difficult for individuals to reproduce that know-how and bring up their own Aether clusters.
-Aether is also available as two self-contained software packages that were originally designed to support developers working individual components.
+Aether is also available as two self-contained software packages that were originally designed to support developers working on individual components.
 These packages are straightforward to install and run, even in a VM on your laptop, so they also provide a way to get started: